bpedrazaa/fedex_project/README.md

 ![Fedex_diagram](https://user-images.githubusercontent.com/81981552/124055582-27eba600-d9f2-11eb-8751-7cc8fe63a17c.jpeg)

 ## Application use
-There are some important steps and observations to do in order to use application correctly.

 ## Creation of package
 To put a package into the database you need to make the method PUT with the following format: